-- Wear eye protection. - Use the blade guard and spreader for every operation for which it can be used, including all through sawing. - 3.
+- 1. Wear eye protection. - 2.
+Use the blade guard and spreader for every operation for which it can be used, including all through sawing. - 3.
 Keep hands out of the line of the saw blade. - 4.
 Use a push-stick when required. - 5.
 Know how to reduce the risk of kickback. - 6.
 Do not perform any operation freehand. - 7.
 Never reach around or over the saw blade. - 8.
-Unplug the saw before changing the blade or servicing. - Never try to test fire the brake system. - 10.
-Never adjust the position of the brake cartridge while the blade is spinning. - 11.
-Do not try to disable the brake system. - 12.
-Unplug the saw before changing the blade, changing the brake cartridge or servicing. - 13.
-Do not connect the motor directly to a power supply. - 14.
-Use the bypass switch only when necessary.
+Never try to test fire the brake system. - 9.
+Never adjust the position of the brake cartridge while the blade is spinning. - 10.
+Do not try to disable the brake system. - 11.
+Unplug the saw before changing the blade, changing the brake cartridge or servicing. - 12.
+Do not connect the motor directly to a power supply. - 13.
+Use the bypass switch only when necessary. - 14.
+Do not expose to rain or use in damp locations.